bernatferragut/PineScript/README.md

-# PINESCRIPT
+# PineScript

-## MASTERING PINESCRIPT FOR TRADING IN TRADINGVIEW
+## Mastering Trading View PineScript programming language
->> Indicators and Strategies for the Free Market
+> Indicators and Strategies for the Free Market